onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Create two extra accounts ('acct2', 'acct3')

+In the rest of this tutorial, we will use transactions and scripts which interact with the deployed contracts.
+The transactions which are concerned with the expression of the voter will need to be authorized by the voters themselves.
+Therefore we are going to create two voter accounts.
+In a first step, we are creating the user accounts.

-The following command creates a user account, you need to execute it twice, once for account 'acct2', and again for 'acct3'.
+The following command creates a user account, you need to execute it twice, once for an account named 'acct2', and again for 'acct3'.
 When asked, please choose the option *Local Emulator*.
+Enter 'y' for acceptance at the end:

 ```console
 flow accounts create